 - Residents near Teedon Pit who rely on groundwater began reporting silt in wells, local streams and springs soon after the aggregate operation expanded in 2009, though the connection between the pit operation and the impacts on wells is disputed by the province and the pit.
-Silt has also been observed recently in the artesian well water at the water kiosk on County Road 27 just north of Elmvale.
+Silt has also been briefly observed recently in the artesian well water at the water kiosk on County Road 27 just north of Elmvale.

 - In addition to the potential environmental risks posed by the extraction and the washing of gravel so close to the aquifer, the pit running at capacity can mean 40 trucks an hour arriving and leaving the pit.

-- The current pit owners appealed to the Local Planning Appeal Tribunal the Township’s failure to amend its Official Plan and Zoning Bylaw to allow for the northward expansion of the pit into French’s Hill.
+- The current pit owners appealed to the Local Planning Appeal Tribunal the Township’s failure to amend its Official Plan and Zoning Bylaw to allow for the northward extension of the pit into French’s Hill.
 FoTTSA has been granted party status in the appeal.